pvillela/rust-latency-trace/README.md

 The coarsest-grained grouping of spans is characterized by a **_callsite path_** -- a callsite and the (possibly empty) list of its ancestor callsites based on the different runtime execution paths (see [Span relationships](https://docs.rs/tracing/0.1.37/tracing/span/index.html#span-relationships)).
 This is the default `SpanGroup` definition.
 Finer-grained groupings of spans can differentiate groups of spans with the same callsite path by taking into account values computed at runtime from the spans' runtime [Attributes](https://docs.rs/tracing/0.1.37/tracing/span/struct.Attributes.html).

-While the granularity of latency information collection cannot be finer than a [`SpanGroup`], the collected latency information can be subsequently aggregated further by grouping `SpanGroup`s as needed (see [`TimingsExt::aggregate`].)
+While the granularity of latency information collection cannot be finer than a [`SpanGroup`], the collected latency information can be subsequently aggregated further by grouping `SpanGroup`s as needed (see [`Timings::aggregate`].)

 ## Key design choices